 Next, I tried to see my cart to view pricing info, but I was forced to create an account first.
 Personally, this makes me uneasy.
 I’m already feeling iffy with the lack of pricing transparency and the auto add to cart… now I can’t even review my cart without signing up with Register.com?
 No bueno.

-Once I was able to finally see my cart contents, I learned my domain would cost $5, but I have to pay an additional $11 for private domain registration.
+Once I was able to finally see my cart contents, I learned my domain would cost $5 (with an asterisk), but I have to pay an additional $11 for private domain registration.
 There appears to be a discount applied, but to get details you’ll have to click through for more information.

 However, with the information provided, I have no idea how much it will cost me to renew my domain each year.